Kimlv/xrm-webapi-client-1/README.md

 ## Tests

-To run the Unit Tests provide the following organisation-specific connection and authentication information and test data in a `secrets.json` managed by the [Secrets Manager](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-3.1&tabs=windows#secret-manager).
+To run the Unit Tests provide the following organization-specific information and test data in a `secrets.json` file managed by the [Secrets Manager](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-3.1&tabs=windows#secret-manager).

 ```Json
 {